luccahuguet/yazelix/README.md

 <br>

 ### Possible Improvements
-- **More sidebar action:** Sidebar should open and close with only one pane as well
-  - This was not working because whenever I close the second (actually fifth) pane, the sidebar and other pane swap
 - **Full Yazi pane:** Integrate a full Yazi pane in another swap layout showing parents and preview, not just the current dir
   - this is already implemented, but has a few kinks to iron out.
   - To test, uncomment the yazi_full swap layout and panes, and increase the panes constraints by one